 Here are a few tips to help you choose the right set of coverages to protect your medical office:

-- General Liability – Note that this only protects you from liability related to the operation of your medical office and does not protect you from medical malpractice claims.
-For example, a patient visits your office and slips on an icy sidewalk - this would be covered by the General Liability coverage.
+- General Liability.
+Note that this only protects you from liability related to the operation of your medical office and does not protect you from medical malpractice claims.
+For example, a patient visits your office and slips on an icy sidewalk - this could be covered by the General Liability coverage.
 To protect yourself from claims of malpractice, you would need an additional policy providing that coverage (see below).

-- Professional Liability – AKA Medical Malpractice insurance in this context is the coverage you need to protect you against claims that you failed to perform your duty as a medical professional.
-AssureStart doesn't currently write medical malpractice insurance, but we may be able to refer you to someone who specializes in malpractice insurance programs.
-We are happy to help you with the other insurance needs outlined on this page, which can all be addressed with our Business Owner's Policy (BOP).
+- Professional Liability.
+Also known as Medical Malpractice insurance, Professional Liability protects you against claims if you fail to perform your duty as a medical professional.
+We don’t currently write Medical Malpractice insurance, but we may be able to refer you to someone who specializes in this type of program.

-- Business Personal Property – Choose a limit high enough to cover all your personal business property.
-For medical offices, this includes all your medical equipment (like expensive imaging machines and other diagnostic & monitoring equipment) as well as all the things you’ll typically find the front-office/reception area like computers, printers, and other office equipment.
+- Business Personal Property.
+Your business likely has a lot of personal property to protect.
+Business personal property coverage helps cover things like medical equipment, such as expensive imaging machines and other diagnostic & monitoring equipment), and all the things you’ll typically find in the front-office/reception area like computers, printers and other office equipment.

-- Important Business Documentation – This includes coverage for accounts receivable, electronic data, and valuable papers to help repair, replace, or restore your electronic and printed business records.
+- Important Business Documentation.
+This includes coverage for accounts receivable, electronic data, and valuable papers to help repair, replace, or restore your electronic and printed business records.
 The success of your medical office depends on your patient files, whether electronic or paper.
-That's why we've highlighted this coverage for medical offices - to bring special attention to choosing the right limit of coverage where other providers may only include a default limit without checking with you first.
+That's why we've highlighted this coverage for medical offices - to bring special attention to choosing the right limit of coverage.

-- Building Coverage – If you own your building, you'll have a few coverages to select from depending on your exact situation.
-The important thing to note in picking your building coverage is that you want to carry enough coverage to rebuild/replace your office building, which is not necessarily the same thing as its current market value.
+- Building Coverage.
+If you own your building, you'll have a few coverages to select from depending on your exact situation.
+The important thing to note when picking your building coverage is that you want to carry enough coverage to rebuild/replace your office building, which is not necessarily the same thing as its current market value.